zvelazquez/words-in-motion/README.md

 Web-safe font "Reenie Beanie" used from Google Fonts.

 # acknowledgments
+Song lyrics for "The Beach II" written and performed by Wolf Alice.

-Javascript for rotating circle text ocated on "page4.html" at lines 15-21 borrowed from Codes Tutorials on YouTube (https://www.youtube.com/watch?v=5SHQbbUCgkk)
+Javascript for rotating circle text ocated on "page4.html" at lines 15-21 borrowed from Codes Tutorials on YouTube (https://www.youtube.com/watch?v=5SHQbbUCgkk).